SomeWeekendReading/someweekendreading.github.io/foo.md

 which, as from its name <sup id="fn1a">[[1](#fn1)]</sup>, combines features from:
 - the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) (probability distribution of votes for GoodGuy out of $n$ voters, each with probability $p$ of voting GoodGuy), and
 - the [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) (probability
-distribution for $p$, based on previously observed voters in the same population).
+distribution for $p$, based on already observed voters in the same population).

-If we knew the probability $p$ of voting GoodGuy, then the total GoodGuy votes would be binomially distributed:
+If we knew the probability $p$ of individuals voting GoodGuy, then the total GoodGuy votes would be binomially distributed:

 $$